viamrobotics/docs/content/en/docs/appendix/glossary.md

 ## Viam-specific definitions

-**Attribute:** A configuration parameter of a resource specific to a model.
+**Attribute**: A configuration parameter of a resource specific to a model.

-**Base:** A physical, mobile component to which other components are typically mounted.
+**Base**: A physical, mobile component to which other components are typically mounted.
 For example, a wheeled chassis and its drivetrain.

-**Board:** An IO board connected to a robot part used to express low-level electronics functionality such as GPIO, SPI, or I2C.
+**Board**: An IO board connected to a robot part used to express low-level electronics functionality such as GPIO, SPI, or I2C.
 Examples of boards include Jetson, Raspberry Pi, Numato, or Arduino.
 Boards like Jetson and Pi run the RDK and can expose the board component itself.

+**Client Application**: Client applications are what applies the business logic to operate your robot.
+You can run a client application on the same part that runs the viam-server, or on a separate device.

-**Component:** A resource that represents an element of hardware in a robot (RDK definition); for example, servo, camera, or arm.
+**Component**: A resource that represents an element of hardware in a robot (RDK definition); for example, servo, camera, or arm.

-**Fragment:** A reusable config block typically representing a common resource; for example, viam_gripper.
+**Fragment**: A reusable config block typically representing a common resource; for example, viam_gripper.
 Available across an organization and when used in a config, gets merged (key/value wise) with a specific robot part.

-**Frame:** A single element of a Frame System.
+**Frame**: A single element of a Frame System.
 A frame represents a coordinate system that is used to describe position and orientation.
 The location of a frame is described in relation to its parent frame using rigid transformations rather than in absolute terms.

-**Frame System:** A hierarchy of frames that are related to one another via coordinate transformations.
+**Frame System**: A hierarchy of frames that are related to one another via coordinate transformations.

-**gRPC:** gRPC Remote Procedure Calls is a cross-platform open source high performance Remote Procedure Call (RPC) framework[^grpc].
+**gRPC**: gRPC Remote Procedure Calls is a cross-platform open source high performance Remote Procedure Call (RPC) framework[^grpc].

 [^grpc]: GRPC, webpage, 2022, Wikipedia authors: https://en.wikipedia.org/wiki/GRPC

-**Model:** A particular implementation of a component type.
+**Model**: A particular implementation of a component type.
 For example, UR5e is a model of the arm component type.

-**Packages:** Internal generalizable libraries that are not exposed to the user via proto and can be used by components and services to better implement functionality.
+**Packages**: Internal generalizable libraries that are not exposed to the user via proto and can be used by components and services to better implement functionality.

-**Process:** A bespoke, OS-specific process managed by the RDK to either run once or indefinitely; for example, to run one of Viam's camera servers.
+**Process**: A bespoke, OS-specific process managed by the RDK to either run once or indefinitely; for example, to run one of Viam's camera servers.

-**RDK (Robot Development Kit):** The official Viam-developed codebase that provides all functionality of an SDK and more. (golang)
+**RDK (Robot Development Kit)**: The official Viam-developed codebase that provides all functionality of an SDK and more. (golang)

 * The RDK contains:
     * Go SDK